Branching random walks and multi-type contact-processes on the percolation cluster of ${\mathbb{Z}}^{d}$: Proofs and applications

-We consider $N > m^{2d} \vee 23$ ($N \ge 24$ is required in \cite{cf:CM2004, cf:Pisz}).
-Thus the seed $x_\Gamma+B(N^{1/2d})\subseteq \Gamma $, when it exists, it contains an open path of length $N^{1/2}-1>N^{1/2}/10$, hence it is connected to the crossing cluster in $\Gamma$ by construction of the renormalized process (see \cite[Section 4.2]{cf:Pisz} or \cite[Section 5]{cf:CM2004}).
+We consider $N > m^{2} \vee23$ ($N \ge24$ is required in \cite {cf:CM2004,cf:Pisz}).
+Thus the seed $x_\Gamma+B(N^{1/2})\subseteq\Gamma $, when it exists, it contains an open path of diameter $2dN^{1/2}>N^{1/2}/10$, and hence it is connected to the crossing cluster in $\Gamma$ by construction of the renormalized process; see \cite{cf:Pisz}, Section~4.2 or \cite{cf:CM2004}, Section~5.
 Moreover it contains a translated box $x_\Gamma+B(m)$.
-By \cite[Proposition 4.1]{cf:Pisz}, given a supercritical Bernoulli percolation on $\Zd$, for all sufficiently large $N$, there exists an open cluster of boxes in the ``macroscopic'' renormalized graph (see \cite{cf:Pisz} for details on the definition of occupied box).
-This implies the existence of an infinite cluster (in the original ``microscopic'' percolation) which contains a seed no smaller than the box $B(N^{1/2d})$ in each occupied box of the ``macroscopic'' cluster (see Figure~\ref{fig:seeds} where the grayed boxes are occupied).
+By \cite{cf:Pisz}, Proposition~4.1, given a supercritical Bernoulli percolation on ${{\mathbb Z}^d}$, for all sufficiently large $N$, there exists an infinite open cluster of boxes in the ``macroscopic'' renormalized graph; see \cite{cf:Pisz} for details on the definition of occupied box.
+This implies the existence of an infinite cluster (in the original microscopic percolation) which contains a seed no smaller than the box $B(N^{1/2})$ in each occupied box of the macroscopic cluster; see Figure~\ref{fig:seeds} where the grayed boxes are occupied.

 By uniqueness, this infinite microscopic cluster coincides with $\mathcal{C}_\infty$.
 Clearly, by construction, the centers of the seeds in two adjacent occupied ``macroscopic'' boxes are connected (in $\mathcal{C}_\infty$) by a path contained into these two boxes; clearly, the length of such a path is bounded from above by $M:=2N^{d}$.
-Since the percolation cluster in the renormalized ``macroscopic'' process contains a bi-infinite self-avoiding path of open boxes the proof is complete. \end{proof}
+Since the percolation cluster in the renormalized ``macroscopic'' process contains a bi-infinite self-avoiding path of open boxes, the proof is complete. \end{pf}